vinurarulz/vinurarulz/README.md

 I am a seasoned Software Engineering professional and researcher with a deep academic foundation.
 My expertise lies in bridging the gap between high-level IT management and hands-on software architecture.

 - 🚀 **Lead Software Engineer** — Experienced in architecting scalable solutions and leading high-performing teams.
-- 🎓 **Academic Excellence** — PhD specialized in strategic technology optimization with a solid background in Computer Science and Management.
+- 🎓 **Academic Excellence** — PhD specialized in strategic technology optimization with a background in Computer Science and Management.
 - 🧠 **Focus Areas:** Distributed Systems, Cloud-Native Architecture, and Data-Driven Decision Making.

 ---